arbyste/jp-mining-note/docs/docs/updating.md

     almost all settings within Anki are automatically updated with the python script.
-    Additionally, the python script will give you plenty of instructions on exactly how to update any Yomichan setting or add-on config change.
+    Additionally, the python script will give you plenty of instructions on exactly how to update any Yomitan setting or add-on config change.

     Finally, installing the .apkg file when the field list is in any way different will actually create a new version of the note